nasa/Common-Metadata-Repository/search-app/api_docs.md

 Both the tag namespace and value cannot contain the Group Separator character.
 This is the ASCII decimal character 29 and in Unicode U+001D.

+#### Tag Access Control

+Access to tags is granted through the TAG_ACL system object identity.
+Users can only create, update, or delete a tag if they are granted the appropriate permission in ECHO.
+Associating and disassociating collections with a tag is considered an update.

 #### Creating a Tag

 Tags are created by POSTing a JSON representation of a tag to `%CMR-ENDPOINT%/tags` along with a valid ECHO token.
 The user id of the user associated with the token will be used as the originator id.
 The response will contain a concept id identifying the tag along with the tag revision id.